 A continuation of BIO 203, covering the cardiovascular, lymphatic, respiratory, immune, digestive, urinary, and reproductive systems of the human body.
 Prosected human cadavers and organs, histology, and electrophysiology, will be studied in the laboratory portion of the course.

 BIO 211 - Genetics, 4 credit hours

+Prerequisite(s): "C-" or better in BIO 121 and BIO 122.
 A lecture-laboratory study of classical, cellular and population genetics.

 BIO 212 - Microbiology, 4 credit hours